The new Tory plan to hold the union – being rude about Nicola Sturgeon | Tom Peck

 The new Tory plan to hold the union together – being rude to Nicola Sturgeon

-For the most part, the Tory leadership election has made it staggeringly clear Ms Sturgeon is ten times the operator than either Sunak or Truss
+For the most part, the Tory leadership election has made it staggeringly clear Sturgeon is 10 times the operator than either Sunak or Truss

 Rishi Sunak go to Scotland to explain what they’ve got to offer

-To Scotland, then, for round ten million of the world’s most tedious boxing match.
-In this neverending leadership campaign, now Liz Truss and Rishi Sunak go to Scotland to explain what they’ve got to offer the people of Scotland.
+To Scotland, then, for round 10 million of the world’s most tedious boxing match.
+In this never-ending leadership campaign, now Liz Truss and Rishi Sunak go north of the border to explain what they’ve got to offer the people of Scotland.

 Well, actually, no, that’s not quite right.
-This being Britain 2022, nothing so normal as politely explaining to Scottish voters why they might want to vote for them can be allowed to happen.
+This being Britain in 2022, nothing so normal as politely explaining to Scottish voters why they might want to vote for them can be allowed to happen.
 Instead, all trips north of the border are instead attempts at stopping the country from breaking apart.

 Can either of them manage it?
-The galaxy-brained Liz Truss has already said that the best thing to do regarding Scotland’s democratically elected first minister, Nicola Sturgeon, is to “ignore her.”
+The galaxy-brained Liz Truss has already said that the best thing to do regarding Scotland’s democratically elected first minister, Nicola Sturgeon, is to “ignore her”.
 She is, she said, “an attention seeker.”
 This, from the foreign secretary whose main job for three years has been to curate her own Instagram account at significant taxpayer expense.

 The SNP has been in government in Scotland for quite a long time now.
 And it has developed remarkable expertise at concealing its own failures in health, in education and its breathtaking track record on sleaze and corruption, while continuing to agitate for its sole cause – independence.

 Both Tory candidates think the way to see off the SNP is not to get drawn into battles over independence referendums, but to focus on their track record of governmental failure.
 Rishi Sunak has said he wants to see Scottish ministers questioned by the UK parliament.
-Liz Truss wants to extend parliamentary privilege to Holyrood, so that questioning can be more “robust” (in other words, the SNP’s various shady goings on can be more directly addressed by Conservative MSPs.)
+Liz Truss wants to extend parliamentary privilege to Holyrood, so that questioning can be more “robust” (in other words, the SNP’s various shady goings on can be more directly addressed by Conservative MSPs).

 At this point, one does have to return with some urgency to the main challenge facing both candidates.
 Will it be especially easy to turn their fire on the SNP’s record of failure?

-There are, conceivably, one or two people around the country who don’t think that twelve years of Tory government have gone that well, what with the 30 hour waits in ambulances outside A&E. And the nine-hundred-quid a month energy bills that are coming for entirely ordinary households this winter.
+There are, conceivably, one or two people around the country who don’t think that 12 years of Tory government have gone that well, what with the 30-hour waits in ambulances outside A&E. And the £900-a-month energy bills that are coming for entirely ordinary households this winter.
 And then, in Scotland in particular, there are other little matters, like the Brexit they didn’t vote for.

 It has been speculated for a while that Sturgeon and Johnson were in uniquely desperate need of one another.
 Johnson needed Sturgeon to keep asking for a referendum that he could say no to.
-Sturgeon needed Johnson to just keep being Johnson, a figure so uniquely loathsome that enough moderate minded Scots would consider it worth breaking up a country just to get away from him.
+Sturgeon needed Johnson to just keep being Johnson, a figure so uniquely loathsome that enough moderate-minded Scots would consider it worth breaking up a country just to get away from him.

 The Scottish Conservatives former leader, Ruth Davidson, saved Theresa May at the 2017 election by gaining many Tory seats while everywhere else they were lost.
 She has since stood down, mainly because she had concluded her job would be impossible under a Johnson leadership.

 If the next prime minister’s attitude is going to be to take the fight to Nicola Sturgeon more directly, to talk down to her even, then it is a brave but risky game.
-For the most part, this leadership election has made staggeringly clear Ms Sturgeon is ten times the operator either of these two are.
+For the most part, this leadership election has made staggeringly clear Sturgeon is 10 times the operator either of these two are.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here